Zuoying District: Administrative divisions

 The district consists of Jinxue, Weixi, Dingbei, Zhongbei, Zhongnan, Miaotung, Miaobei, Weinan, Weibei, Bingshan, Xianghe, Yongqing, Juguang, Guanghui, Gequn, Mingjian, Dingxi, Shenghou, Shengxi, Shengnan, Chengnan, Lutung, Bubei, Bunan, Beixi, Beibei, Beitung, Haisheng, Chongshi, Zizhu, Guomao, Guohui, Guofeng, Xinxia, Xinshang, Xinzhong, Xinguang, Caigong and Fushan Village.

-Naval Base
+Naval base

-Zuoying hosts the Zuoying Naval Airfield (22°42′16″N, 120°16′48″E) and the Republic of China Navy's Zuoying Naval Yard, Taiwan's largest naval base.
+Zuoying hosts the Zuoying Naval Airfield (22°42′16″N, 120°16′48″E) and the Republic of China Navy's Zuoying Naval Yard (海軍左營基地), Taiwan's largest naval base.
+The Republic of China Marine Corps host their training program for their Amphibious Reconnaissance and Patrol Unit (ARP) at that location.
+A few miles south at the naval camp in Shoushan (壽山營區) is the garrison the ARP's secretive counterterrorism branch; the Chinese Marine Corps Special Service Company (CMC.SSC) (中華民國海軍陸戰隊特勤隊) or more colloquially; The Black (Clothed) Unit (黑衣部隊).

 Villages near the naval base are composed of single-story houses, uncommon in most Taiwanese cities.
 The villages were first populated by soldiers of the Kuomintang who came from different provinces of mainland China and gathered here after losing the Chinese Civil War in 1949.
 The ROC National Government provided these veteran serviceman with these single-story houses.
 These residential areas belonged to the navy and were under military control at that time.
 Therefore, people outside could not enter villages without martial permission.
 Without interference from outside, the culture of villages embodies that of different provinces of mainland China.

+In 2017 the government embarked on a major expansion of the naval base.
+Under the name Weihai Project (威海), the expansion was given a budget of more than a billion US dollars.